 The Floodplain Forest Nature Reserve is part of the Ouse Valley Park on the north western edge of Milton Keynes.
 The main car parks are located off Haversham Road and at Manor Farm Court (MK12 5NN) off Old Wolverton Road.

 Surfaced footpaths lead you from the car parks to the accessible circular route and bird hides, where you can discover more about the history of the nature reserve and its wildlife.
 Please keep to the paths and please keep dogs on leads and under close control to avoid disturbing the wildlife.

 The reserve is situated in the River Great Ouse floodplain and is expected to flood, so may not be fully accessible at all times - before your visit check the current water level.

-The river level is above average but all parts of the Floodplain Nature Reserve should be accessible today.
-There may be water running through the spillways to the east of the site.
+The river level is quite low.
+All parts of the Floodplain Nature Reserve should be accessible today.

 For a project overview please click here.

 - Little egrets and grey herons fishing throughout the year

 - Breeding wader birds in the spring and early summer